 The property manager/owner can also apply to QCAT if they object to the emergency repairs or reimbursement.

 Disagreements may arise between tenants and property managers/owners about repairs.
-Tenants and providers/agents can usually resolve their disputes by talking to each other and finding out about their rights and responsibilities under the Act.
+Tenants and property managers/owners can usually resolve their disputes by talking to each other and finding out about their rights and responsibilities under the Act.
 For information on dealing with disputes, see the dispute resolution webpage on the RTA website

-Tenants may also have the option to apply for a repair order QCAT for routine and emergency repairs.
-For more information or repair orders, visit the Repair orders fact sheet.
+Tenants may also have the option to apply for a repair order from QCAT for routine and emergency repairs.
+For more information or repair orders, find out more in the Repair orders fact sheet.